Time Management Tools and Techniques

 One important aspect of time management we haven’t talked about yet is managing your workload.
 To understand if you or your team can handle additional work without exhausting yourselves, sacrificing product quality, or missing deadlines, you first need to factor in how productive you are, how efficiently you work, and how available you are for work.
 Without getting too far into the project management weeds, let’s break these down a bit.

-Tracking time may point to opportunities for you to work more efficiently.
+Tracking your time is one of the easiest ways to identify opportunities to work more efficiently.

 Whether you’re managing your own projects or an entire team’s projects, you’ll need to balance these three factors to reach some understanding of a reasonable workload.
-Some tools that can help you wrap your head around this include:
+Following is a quick rundown of some project management apps with features that can make tracking all of these variables a little easier.

 Task Management Tools